olimpias/sdn-wise-java/README.md

 java -jar sdn-wise-ctrl-X.X.X-jar-with-dependencies.jar
 ```

-When the network discovery is complete the SDN-WISE Java Control Plane interface will popup.
+When the network discovery is complete the SDN-WISE Java Control Plane GUI will popup.
-Using this window you can send a packet to a node, set the properties of a node, and check the content of its flow table.
+This GUI allows you to send a packet to a node, set/read the properties of a node, and check the content of its flowtable.

 ### Documentation